-That, pursuant to clause 4 of 'Division 2 - Local planning policies' under 'Part 2 - Local planning framework' of 'Schedule 2 - Deemed provisions for local planning schemes' of the Planning and Development (Local Planning Schemes) Regulations 2015, Council;
+That Council, pursuant to clause 4 of 'Division 2 - Local planning policies' under 'Part 2 - Local planning framework' of 'Schedule 2 - Deemed provisions for local planning schemes' of the Planning and Development (Local Planning Schemes) Regulations 2015, resolves;

-- 1. Resolves to advertise the draft Local Planning Policy: Shipping Containers for a public comment period of not less than 21 days; - 2.
-Resolves that following public advertising of the draft Local Planning Policy: Shipping Containers, the proposed policy and any submissions lodged with the Shire of Morawa during the public advertising period are returned to Council for further consideration and adoption.
+- 1. To advertise the draft Local Planning Policy: Shipping Containers for a public comment period of not less than 21 days; - 2.
+Following public advertising of the draft Local Planning Policy: Shipping Containers, that the proposed policy and any submissions lodged with the Shire of Morawa during the public advertising period are returned to Council for further consideration and adoption.